Philbywhizz/MovieMonsters-love2d/lib/README.md

     A browser-based debug console for the LÖVE framework.

 - [concord](https://github.com/Tjakka5/Concord)

     Concord is a feature complete ECS for LÖVE.
 It's main focus is performance and ease of use.
-With Concord it is possibile to easily write fast and clean code.
+With Concord it is possible to easily write fast and clean code.

 - [hump](https://github.com/vrld/hump)